 This year we are calling on Austin-based muralists to commemorate and celebrate the legacy of Friendly R. Rice with a mural outside the entrance to the school garden.
 The mural will be located on the school’s brick Pre-K and Kindergarten wing facing the front entrance to the school, possibly wrapping the southwest corner of the wing.

-Muralists are invited to submit proposals that depict images of educator Rice and his legacy contributions– the first African American school library in the Southwest, the garden, and the first hot lunches in AISD.
+Muralists will be encouraged to depict images of educator Rice and his legacy contributions– the first African American school library in the Southwest, the garden, and the first hot lunches in AISD.

 On April 26, 2019, the school and community will unveil the mural at a Rice Birthday Party and Reunion of former Blackshear students with Rice’s daughter Vonnye Rice attending.